 There are encouraging symptoms that the situation is starting to trade—such as a panel at a current convention of education journalists on “Curricular Concerns: How to Cover What Gets Taught.”
 Attendance was high, and one prominent schooling journalist tweeted afterward, “This is the consultation to change my lens for the year.”

-In Baltimore and some other places, leaders like Santelises are attempting to turn matters around by means of adopting curricula that construct knowledge in records, science, literature, and the humanities.
+In Baltimore and some other places, leaders like Santelises are attempting to turn matters around employing adopting curricula that construct knowledge in records, science, literature, and the humanities.
 That’s the kind of know-how that can make sure academic achievement, and youngsters from extra knowledgeable families usually collect it out of doors of college.
-Children from less knowledgeable families—like most of the people of folks that attend Baltimore’s public faculties—frequently won’t acquire it except they get it in faculty.
+Like most of the people of folks who attend Baltimore’s public faculties, children from less knowledgeable families frequently won’t acquire it except they get it in faculty.
 And most don’t.